John Laffin: Death

 Laffin returned to reside in Australia from the United Kingdom in failing health in 1995.
 He died in Canberra on 23 September 2000 at the age of 78.

 Personal life

 While medically convalescing in Sydney in 1943 during World War II he met his future wife, Hazelle (died 1997), who was serving as a Red Cross nurse.
-The marriage produced two daughters and a son.
-Bronwyn, Craig and Pirenne.
+"He returned to Australia in 1995 but Hazelle developed heart problems and died in early 1997.
+He is survived by his partner, Anny two daughters, Bronwen and Pirenne, and a son, Craig."